rish987/trackswitch-manuform/README.md

 relative to the default 0.4mm nozzle with 0.2mm layer height.
 You may lose some of the finer details on the plates, but I ended up not making use of them anyways.

-Otherwise, I use all of the default Cura settings.
+Otherwise, I use all of the default Cura settings (remember to set it to use a 0.6mm nozzle size if you are using one).

 #### Aligning the Support Blockers